Eggo

-Eggo is a brand of frozen waffles owned by the Kellogg Company, and sold in North America.
+Eggo is a brand of frozen waffles owned by Kellanova (formerly the Kellogg Company), and sold in North America.
 Several varieties are available, including homestyle, miniature, cherry, blueberry, strawberry, vanilla bliss, brown sugar cinnamon, apple cinnamon, buttermilk, chocolate chip, and Thick & Fluffy.

 Other than waffles, Eggo also produces a selection of pancakes, French toast, and egg and cheese breakfast sandwiches, of which varieties include ham or sausage.

 By mid-June 2009, Eggo had a 73% share of the frozen waffle market in the United States.

 History

 Eggo waffles were invented in 1953 by the American inventor Frank Dorsa, who developed a process by which waffles could be cooked, frozen, and packaged for consumers.

-Along with frozen waffles, the Dorsa brothers also produced Eggo potato chips (and Golden Bear potato chips) and Eggo syrup.
+The name “Eggo” was derived from Dorsa’s first product, “Eggo Mayonnaise”.
+The brand was later applied to waffle mix, potato chips, and eventually to the frozen waffle for which it is primarily known today.

 All of the products were produced at a sprawling plant and factory on Eggo Way in San Jose, California, near the intersection of US 101 and East Julian Street.
 The Dorsas were very involved in local community activities and donated extensively to school and community projects.
 For Halloween, instead of candy, Tony Dorsa would give out bags of Eggo potato chips to trick-or-treaters.

 In 1968, as a means of diversification, the Kellogg Company purchased Eggo.
 Their advertising slogan—"L'eggo my Eggo"—developed by Leo Burnett in 1972 is well known through their television commercials.
-Due to similarity between the contraction leggo and the product name LEGO, in the later 2000s Kellogg's collaborated with The Lego Group to produce Eggo waffles shaped like LEGO bricks.
+Due to similarity between the contraction leggo and the product name Lego, in the later 2000s Kellogg's collaborated with The Lego Group to produce Eggo waffles shaped like Lego bricks.